usd-cs/COMP-49X-24-25-smse-onboarding/README.md

-SMSE Onboarding Web Application
+# SMSE Onboarding Web Application

+Authors: Shayna Bello, Long Pham, Nick Zhou

 Description: The SMSE Web Application is a web-based onboarding application that allows new hire users to view and manage their onboarding tasks.
 The project aims to provide a simple, user-friendly platform where users can check on upcoming tasks and mark them as complete, which will update their overal tasks progress.

 Table of Contents:

-Features
+1. Features
-Requirments
+2. Requirments
-Install Dependencies:
+3. Install Dependencies
-Database Setup
+4. Database Setup
-Run Migrations
+5. Run Migrations
-Run Development Server
+6. Run Development Server
-Testing:
+7. Testing
-Load Test Data
+8. Load Test Data
-URLs
+9. URLs
-Test Users usernames and passwords
+10. Test Users usernames and passwords
-UI Design
+11. UI Design

 Features:

 Requirements: